-Who am I?
+Who Am I?

-What I bring to the Brigade?
+What I Bring to the Brigade:

 What brought me to the Brigade?

-What do you enjoy about Brigade?
+What do I enjoy about the Brigade?

-Something interesting about you in 10 words?
+Something interesting about me in 10 words:

 I am a Sunday school helper and love horror books!